matveynator/chicha-isotope-map/README.md

 3) Open [http://localhost:8765](http://localhost:8765) — that’s it.

 ### Option 4.
 Guided Linux service setup
-Prefer a colourful guided install?
-On Linux only, launch the wizard and it will ask first whether you need HTTPS (and a domain if so) or just HTTP ports, then prompt for database path/URI, support e-mail, Safecast realtime toggle, archive folder, and whether to fetch an initial `.tgz` of data before writing a port-specific systemd unit and trying to enable it automatically:
+On Linux only, run the short wizard.
+It starts by asking if HTTPS is needed (then uses 80/443 and asks for a domain); otherwise it asks for the HTTP port, database path/URI, support e-mail, Safecast realtime toggle, archive folder, and whether to fetch an initial `.tgz` before writing a port-specific systemd unit and enabling it right away:

 ```bash
 ./chicha-isotope-map -setup
 ```

-The wizard prints follow-up commands so you immediately know how to start, restart, stop, and tail logs via `systemctl` / `journalctl` or the generated `chicha-isotope-map-<port>.log` file.
+After writing the unit it reloads systemd, starts the service, and tails the log for you.
 User sessions install to `~/.config/systemd/user`; running as root targets `/etc/systemd/system`, and each unit is named `chicha-isotope-map-<port>.service` so multiple ports can coexist.

 When it asks for a database:
 - `sqlite` / `chai` suggest `/var/lib/<db-type>-<port>/database.<ext>` and create directories automatically.